Share

 04 Oct.
 2024 - 31 Dec.
 2026

-11 AM, Lecture hall POISSON, Ecole Polytechnique
+10 AM, Lecture hall to be announced, Ecole Polytechnique

 Excited State Dynamics of ArchaeRhodopsin-3 and its Fluorescent Mutants